lenasterg/ls_bp_hashtags/readme.txt

 Enables #hashtags linking within activity stream content and provides a "Popular Hashtags" widget and shortcode [ls_bp_hashtags].
-Based on BuddyPress Activity Stream Hashtags (http://wordpress.org/extend/plugins/buddypress-activity-stream-hashtags/) but it also stores the hashtag in an extra table in order to allow other actions (Popular hashtags etc) and make lighter database queries.
+Based on the idea of BuddyPress Activity Stream Hashtags (http://wordpress.org/extend/plugins/buddypress-activity-stream-hashtags/) but it also stores the hashtag in an extra table in order to allow other actions (Popular hashtags etc) and make lighter database queries.

 == Description ==

-This plugin will convert #hashtags references to a link (activity search page) posted to the activity stream
+This plugin will convert #hashtags references to a link (activity search page) posted to the activity stream.
+It supports Unicode characters (tested with Greek languages).
+In multisite installations also uses the tags and category of a blog post as hashtags.
+It add on the top of the activity loop (activity page, group activity page and user activity page), the popular hashtags as links.
+The visitor can see all related activity by clicking the hashtag.
+There are 2 widgets available:
+- Sitewide hashtags
+- Current group hashtags

-Works on the same filters as the @atusername mention filter (see Extra Configuration if you want to enable this on blog/comments activity) - this will convert anything with a leading #
+Works on the same filters as the @atusername mention filter (see Extra Configuration if you want to enable this on blog/comments activity) - this will convert anything with a leading #.

 Warnings:
 1.The plugin creates an extra table in the database which is not deleted if the plugin is unistalled or deleted.